2022 Birmingham City Council election: Background

-The Local Government Act 1972 created a two-tier system of metropolitan counties and districts covering Greater Manchester, Merseyside, South Yorkshire, Tyne and Wear, the West Midlands, and West Yorkshire starting in 1974.
-Birmingham was a district of the West Midlands metropolitan county.
-The Local Government Act 1985 abolished the metropolitan counties, with metropolitan districts taking on most of their powers as metropolitan boroughs.
-The West Midlands Combined Authority was created in 2016 and began electing the mayor of the West Midlands from 2017, which was given strategic powers covering a region coterminous with the former West Midlands metropolitan county.
+The Local Government Act 1972 created a two-tier system of metropolitan counties and boroughs covering Greater Manchester, Merseyside, South Yorkshire, Tyne and Wear, the West Midlands, and West Yorkshire starting in 1974.
+Birmingham is a district of the West Midlands metropolitan county.
+The Local Government Act 1985 abolished the metropolitan county councils, with the metropolitan boroughs individually taking on most of the county-level powers.
+The West Midlands Combined Authority was created in 2016 and began electing the mayor of the West Midlands from 2017, which was given strategic powers covering a region coterminous with the West Midlands metropolitan county.

 Since its formation Birmingham City Council has variously been under Labour control, Conservative control and no overall control.
 Councillors have predominantly been elected from the Labour Party, Conservative Party and the Liberal Democrats.
 The council has had an overall Labour majority since the 2012 council election, when they regained control from the Conservative-Liberal Democrat coalition that had run the city since 2004.
 In the most recent council election in 2018, Labour won 67 seats with 50.2% of the vote, the Conservatives won 25 seats with 28.8% of the vote, the Liberal Democrats won 8 seats with 14.1% of the vote and the Green Party won a single seat with 4.4% of the vote.

 The Labour councillor for Oscott Keith Linnecor died in February 2020, having served on the council for 25 years.
 Labour councillors for Billesley and Hall Green North, Lucy Seymour-Smith and Lou Robson, resigned.
 The former Labour council leader John Clancy also resigned his council seat in Quinton.
 Due to the COVID-19 pandemic, all four by-elections were held in May 2021 alongside the local elections across the country including the West Midlands mayoral election.
 The Labour candidates Katherine Carlisle and Saima Suleman were elected in Billesley and Hall Green North; while the Conservative candidates Darius Sandhu and Dominic Stanford made gains for their party in Oscott and Quinton.
 A Liberal Democrat councillor for Yardley East, Neil Eustace, died in September 2021.
 He had served on the council for 35 years.
 The Liberal Democrat candidate Deborah Harries successfully defended his seat in the October 2021 by-election.
 The Labour MP for Birmingham Erdington Jack Dromey died in January 2022.
 The Labour candidate Paulette Hamilton won the by-election held to fill the seat in March, with an increased share of the vote.
 The Labour councillor Zhor Malik defected to the Conservative Party in February 2022.